jinahporter/project2/README.md

 could be answered using our web app.
 Data was sourced from Kaggle.

 ### Tools Used:
-Python and pandas for data cleaning,
-Data was stored in a PostgreSQL data based
+Python and pandas in a jupyter notebook for data cleaning, Data was stored in a PostgreSQL data based
 A Flask RESTful API was built to interact with the database and the JavaScript and HTML code, HTML/CSS, JavaScript were used to create the web page